C-Elegans/avm/README.md

 The C standard decrees that the bit layout is undefined, but most compilers don't try to create needless problems, so it should be fine.

+Since any memory address can be executed, it's possible to perform runtime code generation with bitshifts and the like.

 ## Bugs